rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Threading Model

-The interface is not thread safe.
+The interface is not required to be thread safe.

-Any module which is invoking the API should ensure calls are made in a thread safe manner.
+Callers to this API have the responsibility to use it in a thread safe manner.

-Vendors can create internal threads/events to meet their operation requirements.
-These should be responsible to synchronize between the calls, events and cleaned up on closure.
+Vendors have the flexibility to create internal threads and events for tailored operations, but they must assume full accountability for their synchronization, call management, and thorough cleanup upon closure.

 ## Process Model